SAT Prep: 5 Things to Expect

 Expect to Improve the Most Between Your First and Second SATs

 Now for some good news—your SAT score is likely to improve and it’s most likely to do so most significantly between your first and second SAT tests.
 In fact, A College Board study found that the lower you score on your first SAT, the higher your score gains are likely to be the second time around.
 This is great news if you don’t achieve your target score on your first SAT.

 This is like because many students go into the SAT feeling nervous.
 After all, no number of practice tests can fully prepare you for the actual test day.
 A number of factors, including test anxiety, unfamiliarity with the test, and outside distractions can negatively impact your score, particularly during your first SAT.

 For some tips about maximizing your score improvements when retaking the SAT, see our posts:

 Studying for the SAT can be overwhelming at times, but if you anticipate the test, make an SAT study plan, and allow plenty of time for content and strategy to soak in, you’ll be a step ahead on test day.
-For more help preparing for the SAT, consider the benefits of CollegeVine’s full service, customized SAT Tutoring Program, where the brightest and most qualified tutors in the industry guide students to an average score increase of 140 points.
+For more tips on preparing for the SAT, download our free guide with our top 8 tips for mastering the SAT.

 Want more SAT tips sent to you?